-- During the Maintenance Period (attributed to the treatment initiated in the Maintenance Period), the study medication duration algorithm specified for the Maintenance Period in Section 10.1.2 applies. - Definitions for time at risk during the combined treatment period will be calculated as follows: - For study participants who do not switch study treatments per study design: - For study participants who complete the Maintenance Period as planned and continue into an open-label study (and, therefore, do not have the SFU visit in the feeder study): $$\text{Date of last visit} - \text{Date of first dose} + 1$$ - For study participants who die prior to the final visit: $$\text{Date of death} - \text{Date of first dose} + 1$$ - For all other study participants, use the minimum of the following: - $\text{Date of last dose} - \text{Date of first dose} + 140 + 1$ - $\text{Date of last clinical contact} - \text{Date of first dose} + 1$ - For study participants who switch study treatments per study design: - During the DBTP (attributed to initially randomized treatment): $$\text{Date of first dose (MP)} - 1 - \text{Date of first dose (DPTB)} + 1$$ This assumes that any study participant in this category has completed the DBTP and doses [with a new study treatment] in the Maintenance Period. - During the Maintenance Period (attributed to the treatment initiated in the Maintenance Period), the time at risk algorithm specified for the Maintenance Period in Section 10.1.2 applies.
+- During the Maintenance Period (attributed to the treatment initiated in the Maintenance Period), the study medication duration algorithm specified for the Maintenance Period in Section 10.1.2 applies.

+- Definitions for time at risk during the combined treatment period will be calculated as follows:

+- For study participants who do not switch study treatments per study design:

+- For study participants who complete the Maintenance Period as planned and continue into an open-label study (and, therefore, do not have the SFU visit in the feeder study):

+$$\text{Date of last visit} - \text{Date of first dose} + 1$$

+- For study participants who die prior to the final visit:

+$$\text{Date of death} - \text{Date of first dose} + 1$$

+- For all other study participants, use the minimum of the following: - $Date of last dose - Date of first dose + 140 + 1$ - $Date of last clinical contact - Date of first dose + 1$

+This last group could include study participants who discontinue early, study participants who complete the Maintenance Period as scheduled but choose not to continue into an open-label study, or study participants who are ongoing in the SFU period at the time of the data snapshot.

+- For study participants who switch study treatments per study design:

+- During the DBTP (attributed to initially randomized treatment):

+$$Date of first dose (MP) - 1 - Date of first dose (DPTB) + 1$$

+This assumes that any study participant in this category has completed the DBTP and doses [with a new study treatment] in the Maintenance Period.

+- During the Maintenance Period (attributed to the treatment initiated in the Maintenance Period), the time at risk algorithm specified for the Maintenance Period in Section 10.1.2 applies.